 Become a Patient Leader in your community: Email us

-Support Fibro is taking Fibromyalgia patient leadership experience, education, and training to the next level.
+Support Fibro is taking Fibromyalgia patient leadership, education, and training to the next level.
 People living with Fibromyalgia deserve positive healthcare experiences.
 When we bring together a group of inspired, like-minded leaders, we can make the necessary changes that benefit the entire community.
 Investing in patient leadership creates positive community results.
 We can inspire, motivate, and empower Fibromyalgia patient leaders by offering a supportive environment for them to thrive in their own lives, and bring resources to their communities at the same time.
 Our program includes Community Leadership Education, Supportive Circles resources, Advocacy Summits, and public awareness campaigns.

 Join our Advocacy Events in Washington, D.C.: Email us